openstack-archive/fuel-docs/pages/release-notes/v5-0/050-known-issues.rst

   it allows us to focus our efforts on Neutron, and we see little demand for Murano support on Nova-network.

-* The ceph-mon and ceph-osd nodes should not be deployed on the same hardware in a production environment.

 * Deployments done through the Fuel UI create all of the networks on all servers even if they are not required by a specific role.
   For example, a Cinder node has VLANs created